 A - Yes.
 There are limited companies that make colored black car waxes; Zymol has a wax called Ebony that is engineered for cars with black paint and no clear coat to it.

-This Zymol to the left is an example of colored black car wax.
-I can't speak for you, but if this whole colored car wax thing was actually legit, then why are not more companies making waxes to match the actual color of all the car paints out there, rater than just black or white cars.
+This Zymol is an example of colored black car wax.
+I can't speak for you, but if this whole colored car wax thing was actually legit, then why are not more companies making waxes to match the actual color of all car paints out there, rather than just black or white cars.
 As I have also seen car waxes "specially" formulated for white cars.

 If in fact this black car wax from Zymol is labeled as a specially formulated black wax for black cars that don't have clear coat, then what good is it since virtually every car on the road made since the mid-eighties will have a clear coat?

-I have to come to the conclusion just through critical thinking that this is yet another form of marketing hype.
+I have to come to the conclusion that this is yet another form of marketing hype.

 "So Darren, if this colored car wax thing is all a bunch of industry hype, what do you recommend as the best wax for black cars?"